 A person convicted of a crime in Nevada state court faces up to an additional twenty (20) years in Nevada State Prison if he/she used a deadly weapon in commission of the offense.
 However, this additional sentence may not be any longer than the sentence for an underlying crime.

-There is a harsher rule for the Nevada crime of burglary and the Nevada crime of home invasion.
-Possessing a deadly weapon during the commission of either of those offenses carries an additional penalty of two to fifteen (2 – 15) years in Nevada state prison.
+There is a harsher rule for burglary and home invasion.
+Possessing a deadly weapon during the commission of either of those offenses carries an additional penalty of two to fifteen (2 – 15) years in prison

 Arrested?
 Call . . . .